ryanpf/linux_rocksmith/README.md

 [Need help deciding?
 You can read this.](/guides/which-guide-should-i-choose.md)

+**These guides currently have a problem with wine versions 10.2 or higher.
+For a workaround, downgrade wine.
+Last working version is 10.1
 || pipewire-jack | native JACK |
 |---|---|---|
 | Arch | [Guide](guides/setup/arch-pipewire.md) | [Guide](guides/setup/arch-native.md) |